 The Programming Console is used to write and transfer programs to the PC.
 It is also used to monitor operation and modify data.
 The Programming Console can be connected directly to the PC for single PCs.
-It can also be connected to other Units via a SYSMAC BUS Remote I/O Unit to access each PC individually without re-connection.
+It can also be connected via a Link Adapter when PCs are connected in a PC Link configuration to access each PC individually without reconnection.